codeofandrin/srfvirus-spotify/README.md

 ### SRF Virus: Top 100
 This playlist consists of current top 100 most played songs on the SRF Virus radio channel.

 The application increments the count of a song every time it's played.
-Then it's sorted by counts and the songs in the top 100 that aren't in the playlist yet are added.
+Then it sorts the songs by count and those in the top 100 that aren't in the playlist yet are added.
 Every song beyond the top 100 is removed, if it's in the playlist.

 ## Application Flow